ap2244/event-management-hapz/README.md

 4. **Build and run the Project**

-   ---------Go to Build > Rebuild Project.
+   ---------Go to Build > Rebuild Project.<br />
-   --------Android Studio will compile the project and show build results in the Build window.
+   --------Android Studio will compile the project and show build results in the Build window.<br />
-   -------- Set Up an Emulator or Connect a Device via USD
+   -------- Set Up an Emulator or Connect a Device via USD<br />
-   ---------Select the target device or emulator from the device dropdown menu at the top of Android Studio.
+   ---------Select the target device or emulator from the device dropdown menu at the top of Android Studio.<br />
-   ---------Click the Run button (green triangle) in the toolbar.
+   ---------Click the Run button (green triangle) in the toolbar.<br />
-   Emulator: You can use the built-in Android emulator in Android Studio.
-To set it up, go to Tools > AVD Manager and create a new virtual device.
+   -----------Emulator: You can use the built-in Android emulator in Android Studio.
+To set it up, go to
+   -----------Tools > AVD Manager and create a new virtual device.<br />
-   Physical Device: Connect your Android device via USB and ensure Developer Options and USB Debugging are enabled.
+   ------------Physical Device: Connect your Android device via USB and ensure Developer Options and USB Debugging are enabled.<br />

-6**APK path = hapztask\app\build\outputs\apk\debug\app-debug.apk**
+**APK path = hapztask\app\build\outputs\apk\debug\app-debug.apk**

 ### Brief Documentation
 ===========================================